pawmint/pawmint.github.io/_posts/2015-06-09-setting-up-the-gateway.md

 ### Install Mosquitto

-You will need to build the broker and allow it to communicate with the cloud through MQTT protocol, by following [this tutorial] (http://blogs.media-tips.com/bernard.opic/2015/01/16/vos-premiers-messages-mqtt-avec-mosquitto-sous-ubuntu/).
+The broker is not part of the UbiGATE block, it is part of the UbiSMART.
+Therefore you don't need a broker to make your system work.
+Nevertheless in order to test your system, you will need to build the broker inhouse and allow it to communicate with the cloud through MQTT protocol.
+Please install it by following [this tutorial] (http://blogs.media-tips.com/bernard.opic/2015/01/16/vos-premiers-messages-mqtt-avec-mosquitto-sous-ubuntu/).

   As you can see in this tutorial, you will use: